NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                               :figwidth: 1000

                               Schematics demonstrating elevation quantities for different foundation systems common in coastal areas.

+                           As in any single-image metrology application, extracting the building elevations require:
+                           1. Rectification of image perspective distortions, typically introduced during image capture,
+                           2. Determining the pixel count representing the distance between ends of the objects or surface of interest
+                           1. (e.g., for first-floor height, the orthogonal distance between the ground and first-floor levels)
+                           3. Converting these pixel counts to real-world dimensions by matching a reference measurement with the corresponding pixel count

+                           Given the number of street-level imagery available for a building can be limited and sparsely spaced, a single image rectification approach was deemed most applicable for regional-scale inventory development.
+The support vector model implemented for image rectification focuses on the street-facing plane of a building in an image and based on the Manhattan World assumption, (i.e., all surfaces in the world are aligned with two horizontal and one vertical dominant directions) iteratively transforms an image such that horizontal edges on the facade plain lie parallel to each other, and its vertical edges are orthogonal to the horizontal edges.

+                           In order to automate the process of obtaining the pixel counts for the ground elevations, a face segmentation model was trained to auotmatically label ground, facade, door, windwos and roof pixels in an image.
+The segmentation model was trained using DeepLabV3 architecture on a ResNet-101 backbone, pretrained on PASCAL VOC 2012 segmentation dataset, using a facade segmentation dataset of
+                           30,000 images.
+The peak model performance was attained using the Adam optimizer at a learning rate of
+                           0.001 (batch size: 4), after 40 epochs.
+The conversion between pixel dimensions and real-world dimensions were attained by use of edge detections performed on satellite images.

 3. **Roof Geometry**: Roof shape and slope are not available in state inventory data and required for wind loss modeling.
 The SimCenter developed application Building Recognition using Artificial